Keeganw3/News-Explosion-Fork/README.md

 ![logout validation](static/validator-images/pp4-logouthtml-validator.png)

 </details>

+* Many htmls files were imported from different sources to allow the website to work but were never touched so those haven't been validated.
+However the login, logout and signup were altered so those have been validated above.

 ### CSS
 * No errors or warnings were found through the W3C CSS validator and I was given the code for this icon to prove this.